hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-6.md

 ### resources folder

-In your project, if the `resources` folder does not exist yet, create a folder under `src/main` called `resources`, and create the `application.conf` file there.
+In your project, if the `resources` folder or directory does not exist yet, create a directory under `src/main` called `resources`, and create the `application.conf` file there.

 ### application.conf